Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 Hawaii Stats and Trends

-- Thus far this year Hawaii has two wins against the spread.

-- The Rainbow Warriors have yet to cover the spread this season when underdogs by 10 points or more.
+- The Rainbow Warriors have yet to cover the spread this year when underdogs by 10.5 points or more.

-- Hawaii's games this year have gone over the total in one out of four opportunities (25%).
+- Hawaii's games this year have hit the over one time in four opportunities (25%).

-- Hawaii is 1-1 against the spread and 2-1 overall when the team puts up more than 21.6 points.
+- Hawaii is 1-1 against the spread and 2-1 overall in games when it puts up more than 21.6 points.

-- The Rainbow Warriors have turned the ball over 11 times this season, four more turnovers than the Bulldogs have forced (7).
+- The Rainbow Warriors have turned the ball over four more times (11 total) than the Bulldogs have forced a turnover (7) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.